-Image flicker is when each frame is only displayed for a short time, with black images inserted between.
-Flickering the image displayed on a TV influences how clear movement appears to be when tracked across the screen.
+Along with response time, one of the main causes of motion blur is how our eyes track moving objects.
+Flickering the image displayed on a TV influences how clear a fast-moving object appears when tracked across the screen.
 A lack of image flicker can cause a trail to appear to follow moving objects, which can be an issue for sports or video games.
-This is one of the causes of motion blur, along with response time.

 With this test, we check for flickering by analyzing the pattern of each TV’s lighting at three different levels of luminosity: maximum luminance, medium luminance, and minimal luminance.
 To measure the TV lighting, we use a Rigol DS1102E oscilloscope and a photodiode, with a white image displayed on the TV.

 To pass our Black Frame Insertion test, the TV must have an option to introduce more black frames into a 60 fps source.
 For this test, we only assess the presence of BFI or adjustable backlight flickering, not its actual performance.
 A TV that doesn't flicker even when the backlight is dimmed requires an option to add flicker to pass this test.
 A TV that does flicker needs to be able to reduce its backlight flicker frequency.
 This is visible in the backlight oscilloscope as a change in the pattern.
 The blurred photo with Black Frame Insertion enabled is taken with the same methodology described here.
 It's important to note that because of the time that the backlight is off or dimmed, BFI usually also results in a loss of brightness.